Meal kits actually have quite a bit of tech behind them.

 Gobble is unique in that, while it's nearly identical to Blue Apron, it claims to do all the prep work for you - like peeling, chopping, and marinating - so you can cook a homemade dinner in "just 15 minutes".
 If you're a parent who doesn't have a lot of time in the evening to whip up gourmet meals for your family, this may be the kit to try.
 There are two subscription plans available for either two people or four people.

-The starter two-person plan includes six meals a week for $71.94, plus $6.99 shipping.
-Again, you can choose your meals from a weekly menu that also includes gluten free, dairy free, low carb, and vegetarian options.
+The starter two-person plan includes six meals a week for $72, plus $6.99 shipping.
+Again, you can choose your meals from a weekly menu that also includes gluten-free, dairy-free, low carb, and vegetarian options.
 There's even a breakfast option.
-You can also skip weeks, change dishes, and cancel at anytime.
+You can also skip weeks, change dishes, and cancel at any time.
 The primary downside is that you must do this using the website; there's no app.
 Gobble is available nationwide.

 - Family plan is cheaper, and there's a vegetarian plan